-Helotes was incorporated as a
+Helotes was incorporated as a city

-has been used since the early 1700s, when it was mentioned in a Spanish report to the governor of the region.
+the cob, has been used since the early 1700s, when it was mentioned in a Spanish report to the governor of the region.
 The

 report described the area where Apaches scalped a Spaniard who had been looking for stray horses.
 Lipan Apaches, Tonkawas,